 The Respect Booklet is a youth guide to police practices.
 It includes a short summary of laws teens should know.

-- Youth Counseling Services
+- Youth Counseling and Development Services

 Helps to match youth and their families up with counseling, job training, safe sex education, peer support groups and more support services.

 Youth Venture inspires and invests in teams of young people aged 12-20 to start social Ventures, and is building a powerful global network of young changemakers.

 Overnight excursions, environmental service learning projects, and weekly workshops every month.